unstoppabledomains/resolution-browser-extension/README.md

 ## FAQ

-### Why does this extension require access to *.google.com domains?
+### Why does this extension require access to *.google.com and others search engines' domains?

 Without doing so, we couldn't easily redirect people who use [Google](https://digg.com/video/tech-ceos-testified-before-congress-and-things-got-awkward).

 For example, if the user searches for "brad.crypto", this extension will redirect your browser to the decentralised address.

 Please note that this extension *does not* upload any form of browsing history to our servers.
 This calculation is done completely in the client.

+### How can I add support for a different search engine

+It is easy.
+Three steps is required
+ * Update static/maniges.json file with permissions to catch request from the search engine
+ * Update util/searchEngines.ts with information about search engine
+ * Test it

+After all of those steps just make a PR and we will add the support as soon as possible